 How can you find free ATMs to use for cash withdrawals?
-People pay by card more often and they don’t carry cash, they need to use ATMs more frequently to withdraw cash when they need it.
-Excessive ATM withdrawal fees can add up quickly, but sometimes your bank’s free ATM is not readily available.
+People pay by card more often, and they don’t carry cash; they need to use ATMs more frequently to withdraw cash when they need it.
+Excessive ATM withdrawal fees can add up quickly, but sometimes, your bank’s free ATM is not readily available.
 Thankfully, there are several fee-free ATM options to help you access your money without getting charged each time you need cash.

 What Is A Surcharge-Free ATM?

 A surcharge-free ATM does not assess transaction fees for withdrawals.
-If you one to withdraw cash, you won’t have to worry about the ATM owner withholding a portion of your funds to cover the fee.
+If you want to withdraw cash, you won’t have to worry about the ATM owner withholding a portion of your funds to cover the fee.
 This guide dives a bit more into ATM surcharges and how they work, along with a few key benefits of ATM banking.

 ATM Banking Benefits